 Many of the calls we receive are from well-meaning rabbit caregivers who bring a new rabbit home, put him with their existing rabbit, and think all will be fine.
 Sadly, these hasty introductions often result in serious harm or injury from biting, chasing, or other forms of attack.

-- Boy and girl: one of the easiest, often fall in love at first sight, but not always
+- Boy and girl: one of the easiest.
+May fall in love at first sight but not often

 - Girl and girl: sometimes easy, often fighting